-The University requires that all injuries, incidents and hazards are properly reported, investigated and recorded.
+The University requires that all injuries, incidents, hazards and near misses are properly reported, investigated and recorded.

 - Statutory reporting requirement